lseljak92/pacman/README.md

 Player wins when all the Pac-Dots and power ups are collected.
 If player looses all of the three lives (and the extra life) before collecting all objects, then the game is over.

-## src folder is to be used to store source code only.

-## resources folder is to be used to store the resources for your project only.
-This includes images, sounds, map text files, etc.

-## jar folder is used to store the built jar of your term-project.
-NO SOURCE CODE SHOULD BE IN THIS FOLDER.
-DOING SO WILL CAUSE POINTS TO BE DEDUCTED